General Terms and Conditions of Purchase

 The Supplier’s compliance with the terms of the Contract, in particular with regard to deadlines, the required performance levels and compliance with specifications, constitutes an absolute obligation to achieve a specific result.

 The Purchaser reserves the right to amend the Contract until it has been performed.
 If the amendment constitutes a minor change, the price may not be modified.
-If the amendments requested by the Purchaser are substantial, i.e. they involve a substantial investment in terms of time and/or money for the Products and/or Services, the corresponding changes in the price and timing must be notified to the Purchaser in writing within four (4) working hours of notice of the amendment and the aforementioned amendments must be approved by the parties in writing in a formal amendment to the Contract.
+If the amendments requested by the Purchaser are substantial, i.e. they involve a substantial investment in terms of time and/or money for the Products and/or Services, the corresponding changes in the price and timing must be notified to the Purchaser in writing within four (4) working days of notice of the amendment and the aforementioned amendments must be approved by the parties in writing in a formal amendment to the Contract.

 3. PRICES – INVOICING – PAYMENT